sitegeist/Sitegeist.ZombieHunt/README.md

 ## Settings

-The zombification and destruction period can be defined via settings.
-By default hidden contents that have not been touched for a year will turn to zombie-content and are due to destruction after another year.
+The zombification- and destruction-period can be defined via settings.
+By default, hidden contents that have not been touched for a year will turn to zombie-content and are due to destruction after another year.

 ```yaml